Monday 20 July 2020

 The Covid-19 outbreak has presented policing in England and Wales with an unprecedented challenge.
 Enforcing restrictions never placed on the public in peacetime, adjusting to major shifts in crime, and ensuring the safety of officers and staff are among the many operational changes forces are responding to.
 However, the necessity of ‘doing business a different way’ may also represent a unique opportunity to reconsider how policing is delivered in England and Wales, instead of defaulting back to ‘business as usual’.

-Crest alongside the Police Foundation, the UK’s policing think tank, are undertaking new research into how policing has coped with Covid-19.
+Crest alongside the Police Foundation, the UK’s policing think tank, carried out research into how policing has coped with Covid-19.

-Through a combination of statistical analysis and qualitative research, this project will seek to identify the strengths and weaknesses of the current policing model in England and Wales, with a particular focus on:
+Through a combination of statistical analysis and qualitative research, this project identified the strengths and weaknesses of the current policing model in England and Wales, with a particular focus on:

 structures